 The Debate around HR Certification

 Though there are many classes and opportunities to develop skills outside of the workplace, it’s the experience gathered while working in a role that truly resounds in an HR career.
 Any college student can attest to the difference a month makes in a hands-on internship compared to 4 years in a university class.
 At the end of the day, many believe a few hours spent in a lecture or in front of a book will never completely prepare a professional for the hands-on life of an HR practitioner.

-Though the certification isn’t necessarily going to provide a great deal of learning opportunities for an experienced HR professional, they can serve as a proof point of that experience.
+Though the certification isn’t necessarily going to provide a lot of learning opportunities for an experienced HR professional, it can serve as a proof point of that experience.
 Certifications are a way of accrediting your knowledge and experience while displaying mastery for a specific level within your career.
 Additionally, for those who are still studying for a career in HR, HRCI has developed a specific credential that allows students to build a foundation of knowledge around the profession, while SHRM has developed a student-focused learning program and certificate.
-Students and new grads with those distinction might very well have a leg up on their colleagues when applying for jobs.
+Students and new grads with those distinctions might very well have a leg up on their colleagues when applying for jobs.

 The Bottom Line & Final Thoughts

 We like to think that having a passion for the work and dedication to development is most important, but the truth is the debate is riddled with complications.
 In some organizations, those elements and time working in a specific role can be all it takes to hire or promote an HR professional to or within their organization.
 On the other hand, some organizations want to see that their employees are always pursuing skill growth for the benefit of their business.
 If pushing knowledge boundaries is a key value, it’s hard to argue with their desire to see a certified professional leading their workforce.